Director, Lymphoma Program; Associate Professor

-I specialize in the treatment of patients with all types of lymphoma including B and T cell non- Hodgkin lymphoma subtypes and Hodgkin lymphoma.
-Cutaneous (skin) lymphomas such as mycosis fungoides and sezary syndrome are of speical interest to me and I co-lead, along with Edith Bowers in dermatology, a multidisciplinary cutaneous lymphoma clinic specifically for these patients.
+I specialize in the treatment of patients with all types of lymphoma, including B and T cell non-Hodgkin lymphoma subtypes and Hodgkin lymphoma.
+Cutaneous (skin) lymphomas, such as mycosis fungoids and Sezary syndrome, are of special interest to me.
+I also co-lead with Edith Bowers, MD, in dermatology, a multidisciplinary cutaneous lymphoma clinic.

-In addition to taking care of patietns in clinic, I also develop and manage clinical trials for patients with lymphoma.
-I am heavily involved in the development of our UNC based CAR T therapy program.
-This is an exciting approach, which uses a patient’s own immune system to help fight their lymphoma.
+In addition to taking care of patients in clinic, I develop and manage clinical trials for patients with lymphoma.
+I am heavily involved in the development of the UNC Lineberger CAR-T therapy program.
+This is an exciting approach that uses a patient’s own immune system to help fight their lymphoma.

 Awards and Honors